 The State Water Board notified the landfill operators and owners identified in Attachment B, as well as governmental agencies and interested persons of its intent to adopt a General Order and provided them the opportunity to attend a public meeting and submit their written comments and recommendations.

 This General Order does not supersede any federal, state, or local law or regulation.
+Other requirements may apply to this material; this General Order does not require any entity to accept disaster-related debris.
+In order to streamline the disaster-related wastes cleanup process, coordination with other agencies should occur as early as feasible.
 The State Water Board, in a public meeting, heard and considered all comments pertaining to this matter.

 ANTIDEGRADATION ANALYSIS